 The USGS maintains a variety of fault and volcano monitoring instruments around the western United States, including Hawaii.
 The data from all instruments are transmitted in real time to the USGS in Menlo Park using satellite, radio and telephone telemetry.

-A creepmeter measures fault slip by recording the displacement between 2 piers or monuments located on opposite sides of the fault.
-Typically, an invar wire is anchored to one pier and is stretched across the fault.
+A creepmeter measures fault slip by recording the displacement between 2 piers or monuments located on opposite sides of the fault, spaced 30 meters apart.
+Typically, an invar wire (or a graphic rod) is anchored to one pier and is stretched across the fault.
 Its displacement relative to the second pier is measured electronically and checked periodically with a mechanical measurement.
 Using the angle of the wire from the strike of the fault, the change in distance between the two piers is directly proportionally to fault slip.

 Because the piers are anchored to about 2 meters depth, they are subject to the influence of seasonal (winter) rainfall.
 Many of the creepmeters show an annual cycle due to the wetting and drying of the near-surface materials within the fault zone.
 In addition, creep is influenced by large rainfall events and nearby earthquakes.

 Pore Pressure Monitors